THE NETT-Mx ACU 2021 QUAD CHAMPIONSHIP REGULATIONS By Iveston and Satley Motor Club

-To meet the ACU obligations on improved track-side medical assistance, the Club will levy a £5 per rider per day Medic Levy, payable when signing on.
+To meet the ACU obligations on improved track-side medical assistance, the Club will levy a £5 per rider per day Medic Levy, payable within entry fee.

 Riders must supply a transponder number with their membership form.
 (Transponders Hire is available from the organiser £10 per event+ race licence as deposit).

 In addition to the above, riders must complete the Entry form provided by the club Online and forward each form to the Entry Secretary by the closing date.
-Each form must be accompanied by the Entry Fee of Adults £60.00/Youth 45.00 (£5 medic levy in addition).
+Each form must be accompanied by the Entry Fee of Adults £60.00/Youth 45.00 (including £5 medic levy).